 - Selling the company shares

-- Stamp Duty land tax
+- Stamp Duty land tax and devolved property taxes

 - Corporate investment in expensive residential property and Annual Tax on Enveloped Dwellings (ATED)